Stress, Temptation, and Solutions while Studying Abroad

 Located in uptown Manhattan, a little remote from where all the neon lights shine, Columbia University is a rare paradise, free from the hustle and bustle of a world-renown metropolis, an ideal place to focus on academic performance while keeping pace with whatever is going on around the globe.

 However, the university’s great expectations of its students are sometimes overwhelming.
 As a visiting student at Columbia College, I have experienced that pressure and been trying hard to handle it.
-I would like to be frank and talk about these things - namely the stress, temptation I have felt, and the possible solutions I have come up with to make sure everything could keep on their track.
-Despite all the frustration and struggle, the efforts I put on trying to manage these things turned out to be rewarding.
+I would like to be frank and talk about these things - namely the stress and temptation I have felt, and the possible solutions I have come up with to make sure everything could stay on track.
+Despite all the frustration and struggle, the efforts I put in trying to manage these things turned out to be rewarding.

-Every point I lose on the TOFEL test changes into tears that taste way bitterer - at least for me, this is true.
-Here at Columbia (or this could apply to many other highly competitive American higher education institutions), international visiting students can’t expect their language skills to take giant leaps in only a short period of time.
-All the esoteric reading materials, the specific terms on the slides and the responsive in-depth discussion in class place insurmountable tasks on newcomers, resulting in massive workload to compensate for the disadvantage.
+Every point I lose on the TOFEL test changes into tears that taste way more bitter.
+Here at Columbia (or this could apply to many other highly competitive American higher education institutions), international visiting students can’t expect their language skills to take giant leaps in only a short period.
+All the esoteric reading materials, the specific terms on the slides, and the responsive in-depth discussion in class place insurmountable tasks on newcomers, resulting in massive workload to compensate for the disadvantage.

 The difference between previous educational backgrounds adds up to the predicament.
-American students’ K-12 education helps equip local students with common sense, ways of communication and means of assistance, which they take and use for granted without the awareness that foreign students might lack that knowledge.
-Hence, not only are international students’ academic performance are hindered, but also their social ties are restricted due to the asymmetry of information.
+American students’ K-12 education equips them with common sense ways of communication and means of assistance, which they take and use for granted without the awareness that foreign students might lack that knowledge.
+Hence, not only is international students’ academic performance hindered but their social ties are restricted due to the asymmetry of information.

 Difficulties are explicit during the time studying abroad, while pitfalls are more implicit, lurking in the bushes and waiting for a sudden attack.
 From my point of view, fear of mistakes, rejection, and failure could easily drag people into being wallflowers.
 The sense of isolation is not merely an objective product shaped by the outside environment; it is, on the contrary, a child of both objective and subjective factors.
 Whenever the fear grabs one’s heart, it gets harder to step out of the comfort zone, that is, go and talk to professors and TAs and form groups with fellow students.